ApexSQL Source Control

 Both approaches use the same form:

 It shows every single object or batch commit as one changeset with its own version number.
-Changesets contain object(s) with action that is performed (added, edited, and deleted).
+Changesets contain object(s) with an action that is performed (added, edited, and deleted).

 Clicking the Get button, specific version of an object can be applied showing the sequence, script and warnings (if any exist):